maat-protocol/Whitepappers/MAAT - Ominchain Meta-Yield Aggregator.md

 **Abstract**

-MAAT is an omnichain meta-yield aggregator designed to unify and simplify yield generation across multiple blockchain ecosystems.
-By leveraging cross-chain messaging and value transfer protocols, specifically LayerZero and Stargate, MAAT enables users to access optimized APYs through automatic rebalancing, cross-chain ZAPs, permissionless strategy layer and yield searcher model.
+MAAT is an omnichain meta-yield aggregator created to unify and simplify yield generation across numerous blockchain markets.
+Leveraging cross-chain messaging and value transfer protocols, specifically LayerZero and Stargate, MAAT allows to access and optimize earnings through automatic in-chain and inter-chain portfolio management.

 This paper outlines MAAT's architecture and vision for a fully interoperable DeFi future.

 **Introduction**

 Current DeFi infrastructure suffers from fragmented liquidity, complex user experiences, and limited cross-chain capabilities.
-MAAT solves these issues by providing a single, intuitive interface for accessing and managing multi-chain yield strategies.
+MAAT solves these issues by providing a single, intuitive interface for accessing and managing yield strategies across all blockchains connected to cross-chain messaging and token bridging solutions.

 This document details MAAT's motivation, goals, and the technology stack that supports its mission to abstract complexity and maximize capital efficiency.

 **System Architecture**